Vice President of Well-Being and Workforce Strategy, National Business Group on Health

 Resilience training is particularly popular among large employers, and with good reason.
 Research indicates highly resilient workers have 46 percent less perceived stress than their less resilient counterparts.
-Key business outcomes associated with increased employee resilience include better physical health, higher job satisfaction, reduced absenteeism and a lower intent-to-quit rate.
-All of which support happier, engaged employees.
+Key business outcomes associated with increased employee resilience include better physical health, higher job satisfaction, reduced absenteeism, and a lower intent-to-quit rate, all of which support happier, more engaged employees.

 Happiness researchers tell us that 40 percent of an individual’s happiness can be attributed to thoughts, plans, and behaviors — in other words, things within our control.
 Businesses would do well to support employees and family members in the pursuit of happiness, an ideal that’s foundational to our democracy and benefits individuals, organizations, and communities.